aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/layouttargettype/_index.md

 ---
 title: LayoutTargetType
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- If layout of the plot area defined manually this property specifies whether to layout the plot area by its inside not including axis and axis labels or outside including axis and axis labels.
+description:  If layout of the plot area defined manually this property specifies whether to layout the plot area by its inside not including axis and axis labels or outside including axis and axis labels.
 type: docs